BardisRenos/QnR/README.md

 There are 7 end points for the Order and 5 end point for the Users.

-The local url is saved as {{url}} and the docker url is saved as {{docker_url}}.
-Just is needed to choose in Postman from the top right the Environments drop down list.
+The local URL is saved as {{url}} and the docker URL is saved as {{docker_url}}.
+Just as needed to choose in Postman from the top right of the Environments drop-down list.
 - **Local URL:** `http://localhost:8088`
 - **Docker URL:** `http://localhost:9088`